Customer feedback

 Statutory Adult Social Care and Public Health Complaint Process

 If you are not satisfied with the response to your complaint, we will consider whether there is any further action needed.
-If we decide further action is needed, we will confirm the steps we intend to take, and the timescale needed.
+If we decide further action is needed, we will confirm the steps we intend to take and the timescale required.

-If we are satisfied that all reasonable steps have been taken to resolve your complaint you will be provided with a final response from someone with appropriate seniority within the service.
-We will confirm this in writing, and you will receive the final response to your complaint within 20 working days of that confirmation.
-You will be informed if an extension to the timescale is needed.
+If we are satisfied that all reasonable steps have been taken to resolve your complaint, you will be provided with a final response from someone with appropriate seniority within the service.
+We will confirm this in writing, and you will receive the final response within 20 working days of that confirmation.
+You will be informed if an extension is required.

 Telephone: 0300 061 0614

-Visit the Local Government and Social Care Ombudsman's website
+Visit the Local Government and Social Care Ombudsman website

 If you would like to see the procedure in full, you can view or download our full Customer Feedback Adult Social Care and Public Health Statutory Procedure (PDF).